Advisory

 Start-ups and scale-ups

-KWPS guides the employer through the Dutch pension landscape, develops a suitable pension scheme, requests quotes, and arranges them with a provider starting at a basic fee of €3,750 (excluding VAT).
-Research into the company's activities is part of this process.
-It must be established that there is no mandatory industry pension fund applicable.
+KWPS guides employers through the Dutch pension landscape, develops a suitable pension scheme, requests quotations, and arranges coverage with a provider, starting at a basic fee of €5,250 (excluding VAT).
+As part of this process, research into the company’s activities is required to establish whether a mandatory industry pension fund applies.

 Contacts: